ODATANO/ODATANO/README.md

 cds deploy --to sqlite
 ```

-This creates the SQLite database with data caching tables.
+This creates the database with temporal caching tables for lazy on-demand
+indexing.

 ### 4. Start Server